Search

 dotnet add package AuthorizationHub.UI

-dotnet add package AuthorizationHub.Data.SqlServer
+dotnet add package AuthorizationHub.Data.SqlServer // Or

-Prepare Startup
+Prepare Startup.cs

 After installation, update your Program.cs file: